woodydrn/self-modifying-network/README.md

 ## Implementation Notes

 ### Tag System
 The network uses 4D tag vectors for neuron identity and routing.
-Tags are primarily used for neuron initialization and identification. **Note:** Tag-based selective activation is currently disabled for better gradient flow - all neurons participate in forward/backward passes.
+Tags enable selective activation where neurons only fire when their functional tag matches the input tag with sufficient similarity (threshold 0.5).
+This creates sparse, efficient activation patterns.

 ### Activation Flow
 1. Input `x` converted to tag via random projection (for neuron initialization)